 Efficacy studies have shown the vaccine to be effective for at least ten years, with no evidence of waning immunity.
-Data from clinical trials and ongoing research tell us that the protection provided by HPV vaccine is likely to provide life time protection from these viruses because the immune system develops antibodies to the virus after the vaccination.
+Data from clinical trials and ongoing research tell us that the protection provided by HPV vaccination is likely to provide lifetime protection from these viruses because the immune system develops antibodies to the virus after the vaccination.